MikeDigitize/JSFundamentals/README.md

 }, false);
 ```

 When using <code>addEventListener</code> from the DOM API, the context of <code>this</code> in the event handler is set as the element the event was triggered from.
-This is an extremely convenient design choice as often in an event handler you will need a reference to the trigger element to perform an update or retrieve a value.
+This is a convenient design choice as often in an event handler you will need a reference to the trigger element.
 To understand how context is organically determined take the following example:

 ```javascript
 function bar() {